 - Typical contextual A-level offer (what is this?)

 Grades AAB including Maths and either Physics, Electronics, Further Maths or Chemistry.

 - Typical International Baccalaureate offer

-Obtain 36 points at International Baccalaureate Diploma, including 6 points in both Mathematics and either Physics OR Chemistry at Higher Level and 6 points in another Higher Level subject.
+Obtain 36 Points at International Baccalaureate Diploma, including 6 Points in Mathematics and Physics OR Chemistry at Higher Level and 6 points in one other Higher Level subject.

 - How to apply

 - UCAS course code

 Through option choices, this course can be tailored to your needs ranging from the generation and distribution of electrical energy through to control, communications and embedded systems.
 Circuit theory and design are key elements with maths being applied in their analysis.
 Other key elements are microcontroller engineering, power electronics, and digital communications.

 The course has a strong practical element with labs to support/enforce theory and project work in every year.
 The embedded systems project in the second year is seen as a highlight and encourages friendly competition between student teams.
 In your final year 50% of your time is devoted to a group project that is strongly linked to research/industry.